Aircraft Trajectory Dataset Augmentation in Latent Space: Methodology

 \subsubsection{Self-attention mechanism}

 The self-attention mechanism is the heart of the Transformer~\cite{vaswani2017attention} and mimics human cognitive processes by selectively focusing on specific elements within an input sequence.
-Attention mechanism is defined as:
+The attention mechanism is defined as:

 where $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ represent queries, keys, and values, respectively, and $d_k$ represents the dimension of the keys.
-The queries $\mathbf{Q}$ interact with the keys $\mathbf{K}$ through a dot-product operation and quantifies the relevance of each key to each query.
-This interaction produces attention weights that are normalized using the softmax function.
-These normalized weights are subsequently applied to the values $\mathbf{V}$, effectively contextualizing the input sequence.
-In practice, a multi-head attention is applied to provide a more diverse representation of the input sequence.
+The queries $\mathbf{Q}$ interact with the keys $\mathbf{K}$ through a dot-product operation that quantifies the relevance of each key to each query.
+This interaction produces attention weights that are normalized using the softmax function, which are applied to the values $\mathbf{V}$ to contextualize the input sequence.
+In practice, multi-head attention is applied to provide a more diverse representation of the input sequence.